jgjin/not-quite-an-expert/content/posts/san_francisco_bahn_mi.md

 * A few slices of pickled cucumber

 1. Cover the burnt side of the bread with pâté, wondering how to pronounce French words
-2. Top with cilantro leaves, recalling that time you put cilantro in boba tea in front of your co-workers - you no longer work there
+2. Top with cilantro leaves, recalling that time you put cilantro in boba tea in front of your coworkers - you no longer work there
 3. Forget about your (now suspiciously old) pickled red onions and layer with pickled cucumber slices

 # Meat